 The California-Quebec cap-and-trade programs have recently emerged from heightened market uncertainty after the departure of Ontario from the joint emissions reduction scheme.
 But as the dust settles, indecision remains regarding how to incentivize emission cuts while an oversupply of allowances tilts the supply and demand balance.
 Hear expert opinions on auction and secondary market allowance pricing forecasts for the post-2020 environment as well as future program headwinds and tailwinds.

-Derek Six, Senior VP, ClimeCo
+Derek Six, Chief Business Officer, ClimeCo